Leon Hess: New York Jets

-In 1963, Hess was part of a consortium that bought the New York Jets which included Sonny Werblin, Philip H. Iselin, Townsend B. Martin, and Donald Lillis.
+In 1963, Hess was part of a consortium that bought the New York Jets which included Sonny Werblin, Philip H. Iselin, Townsend B. Martin, and Donald C. Lillis.
 His initial investment was $250,000.
-He bought out his partners: Werblin in 1968, the heirs of Iselin in 1977, Martin in 1981 and in 1984 became the sole owner of the club after purchasing the last quarter-share from Helen Dillon, Lillis' daughter.
-The Jets played in Shea Stadium in 1964 after four seasons in the Polo Grounds.
-In 1984 Hess moved the team to Giants Stadium in East Rutherford, New Jersey.
+He bought out his partners: Werblin in 1968, the heirs of Iselin in 1977, Martin in 1981 and on February 9, 1984, he became the sole owner of the club after purchasing the last quarter-share from Helen Dillon, Lillis' daughter.
+The Jets played in Shea Stadium in 1964 after four seasons in the Polo Grounds that saw them share it with the New York Mets, who retained the money from any hot dog sold at Jets games to go along with parking revenue.
+Growing dissatisfaction with the stadium led to them moving the team to play at Giants Stadium in East Rutherford, New Jersey for the 1984 season (they had previously debated moving there six years prior).